Santiago-Dubov/Santiago-Dubov.github.io/_posts/2020-12-09-Automatic_Assessment_of_English.markdown

 ### Results
 #### Baseline
-We train a model on the CLC and a model on all the written data in table show above to measure the effect of the quantity of data on performance.
+A model was trained on the CLC and another on all the written data in Table \ref{tab:train_setsl} to measure the effect of the quantity of data on performance.
 For reference these models evaluated on an in domain written evaluation set of the CLC (FCE) give a gleu score of 0.691.
-The results are shown in table below.
-We see that the model's performance improves only marginally even when 50\% more data is used.
+The results are presented in the table below.
+We see that the model's performance improves only marginally even when 50% more data is used.

 | Model data     | &nbsp; &nbsp; &nbsp; Data size /tokens  | &nbsp; &nbsp; &nbsp; NICT      | &nbsp; &nbsp; &nbsp; BULATS   |
 | :-------------:| ------------------:|---------: |---------:|